-While during the winter the island of Sanibel is filled with snowbirds and vacationers trying to get out of the cold, it becomes a relaxing spot for a lazy vacation for locals during the summer months.
-Sanibel is one for the top beaches in the south.
+While during the winter, the island of Sanibel is filled with snowbirds and vacationers trying to get out of the cold, it becomes a relaxing spot for a lazy vacation for locals during the summer months.

-The island is dotted with vacation rentals, so you can stay within easy walking distance of the beach.
-Try your hand at paddle boarding, kayaking, or float lazily in a tube.
+The island is dotted with vacation rentals so you can stay within easy walking distance of the beach.
+Try paddle boarding, kayaking, or floating lazily in a tube.
 You can also rent bicycles, build sandcastles, swim, or dig in the sand for sea creatures.

 For kids, the Sundial Beach Resort hosts the Sanibel Sea School.
 Morning and afternoon classes are available to keep kids busy while mom and dad relax on the beach or sip drinks at the tiki bar.

-They will love discovering cool facts about creatures such as jellyfish, sharks, and sea turtles.
+They will love discovering cool facts about jellyfish, sharks, and sea turtles.
 Send your kids with an eco-friendly water bottle and some sunscreen, as they will be outside during part of the class.